-Session title Model-based control strategy and application Time December 10, afternoon Keywords High-fidelity simulation, Model calibration, Control strategy, Engineering application Highlights Development of high-fidelity simulation platform of building energy system Generation and validation of building energy system operation strategies based on high-fidelity modelling Session description Generation and validation of building energy system operation strategies based on high-fidelity modelling Under the background of low carbonization, the building energy is transforming to the system integrated with cooling, heating and power supply, which is more and more complex.
+Session title Model-based control strategy and application Time December 10, afternoon Keywords High-fidelity simulation, Model calibration, Control strategy, Engineering application Highlights Development of high-fidelity simulation platform of building energy system Generation and validation of building energy system operation strategies based on high-fidelity modelling Session description Under the background of low carbonization, the building energy is transforming to the system integrated with cooling, heating and power supply, which is more and more complex.
 On the other hand, the external energy price fluctuations are becoming more and more frequent, which brings more difficulties to the operation and maintenance of the system.
 With the high-fidelity simulation model system that fully reflects the actual dynamic feature of building energy system, it is feasible for researcher or engineer to optimize and generate control strategies online or offline for the system under the diverse conditions of different energy price policies, such as time-of-use power price or demand side response power price, etc. Besides, the HVAC control strategy optimization is a hot topic of study with the development of artificial intelligent technologies.
 A lot of control strategies is generated based on model or model-free technology.
-But them are seldom applied to real practical engineering application.
+But them are seldom applied to real practical engineering.
+Lack of the tool to test the performance and reliability before engineering application.
 In order to realize the above research concepts, there are a long way to go.
 The following questions are expected to answer: 1.What kind of simulation model should be built?
-2.How to balance the computational efficiency and accuracy in the process of strategy optimization?
-4.How to break through the barrier between the study results and the application.
-That is, how to apply the simulation performance of optimized strategy generated by simulation in the actual project?
+2.How to achieve the high fidelity of the simulation model?
+3.How to balance the computational efficiency and accuracy in the process of strategy optimization?
+5.How about the application performance of optimized strategy generated by simulation in the actual project?
 6.And so on This session proposed hopes to gather researchers in the direction to exchange research ideas, technical routes and engineering application case study, promote the development of simulation modeling in the field of building energy, and better serve and support engineering practice.
-Length of session 45-60 minutes Presenters Dr. J.D.
+Length of 45-60 minutes Presenters Dr. J.D.
 Niu Assoc prof. Y. Ding Assoc prof. X. C. Yang Prof. J.Z.
 Ma Prof. J.Q.
 Peng Dr. J.J.
 Jiang